iamsubhrajit10/Parallel-Distributed-Systems/Assignment-2/readme.md

 Incase, if the court becomes free, ties between Singles and Doubles are given over to Doubles.
 Also, the Queues are maintained according to arrival time.

+## Server-side code explanation:
+### Accepting Connections:
+The server waits for incoming connections using the accept function within a loop.
+Upon accepting a connection, it enqueues the client's socket into a request queue for further processing.
+### Handling Clients in Parallel:
+The server handles each client in a separate thread using OpenMP parallelism.
+It creates a thread pool with the number of threads equal to the number of clients.
+Each thread continuously dequeues a client's socket from the request queue and processes it.
+### Client Handling:

+The handleClient function is responsible for managing the communication with the client.
+It performs tasks such as receiving data from the client, processing requests, and sending responses.
+### Parallel Execution:

+OpenMP directives are used to parallelize the processing of client connections, allowing multiple clients to be handled concurrently.

 ## Client-side
 The client-code treats each row of the input-csv file independently.
 It relies on forking child process for each client request, while managing synchronization among the processes using shared-memory IPC, semaphores.
 Client-side Code Explanation: